Amy Fisher: Sex tape and adult entertainment career

 In October 2007, Red Light District Video published a press release stating that it intended to release a sex tape of the couple that Fisher's husband had sold the company.
-On October 31, frames from the video, showing Fisher naked, were posted at websites; on November 1, 2007, a teaser clip was released by Red Light District Video, showing Fisher naked while she showered and sunbathed.
-Visible were a tattoo around her navel and the results of breast surgery.
-On November 6, 2007, Fisher sued Red Light District and its owner, David Joseph, claiming copyright infringement and other damages.
-But by November 8, 2007, amyfisher.com, a website, whose ownership Fisher had previously fought to win, had begun pointing directly to the Red Light District website.
+A teaser clip was released under the title Amy Fisher Caught on Tape.
+Fisher sued Red Light District and its owner, David Joseph, claiming copyright infringement and other damages.

-In early January 2008, Fisher announced that she had settled with Red Light and agreed to do a related promotional appearance.
+In early January 2008, Fisher announced that she had settled with Red Light and agreed to make a related promotional appearance.
 The same announcement indicated that she and her husband had reconciled.
 The promotional appearance took place at Retox in New York City on January 4, 2008.
 Clips of the video were played on The Howard Stern Show.
 On March 6, 2008, Fisher was a guest on the Stern show, and one topic of discussion was meant to be her video.
 After the first phone call, which was from Mary Jo Buttafuoco's daughter, Jessica, Fisher left the show, six minutes into her interview.

 On January 12, 2009, Fisher released a pay-per-view adult film, Amy Fisher: Totally Nude & Exposed.
 She signed a deal with Lee Entertainment to become a stripper doing club shows at least once a month.
 Fisher said she planned to strip until her fans told her, "Dear, please put your clothes back on.
 You're too old."
 In September 2010, DreamZone Entertainment released the adult film Deep inside Amy Fisher, calling it the first of eight such films Fisher would produce and in which she would star.
 The company had announced the movie in July 2010 under the working title The Making of Amy Fisher: Porn Star.
 In June 2011, Fisher said she was no longer making adult films.